robenkleene/development-references/visual-studio-code/visual-studio-code-remote.md

 ## Extensions

-- There's a command `Remote: Install Local Extensions in <host>...`
+- There's a command `Remote: Install Local Extensions in <host>...` (use the top checkbox to install all)
 - To update an extension in development, connect to the remote machine then use `Extensions: Install from VSIX...`.

 ### Specific